 Some people are more resistant to change than others.
-Research shows that people who have a positive self-concept are better at coping with change, probably because those who have high self-esteem may feel that whatever the changes are, they are likely to adjust to it well and be successful in the new system.
+Recall that one of the Big Five personality traits is Openness to Experience; obviously, people who rank high on this trait will tend to accept change readily.
+Research also shows that people who have a positive self-concept are better at coping with change, probably because those who have high self-esteem may feel that whatever the changes are, they are likely to adjust to it well and be successful in the new system.
 People with a more positive self-concept and those who are more optimistic may also view change as an opportunity to shine as opposed to a threat that is overwhelming.
 Finally, risk tolerance is another predictor of how resistant someone will be to stress.
-For people who are risk avoidant, the possibility of a change in technology or structure may be more threatening.
-Judge, T. A., Thoresen, C. J., Pucik, V., & Welbourne, T. M. (1999).
+For people who are risk avoidant, the possibility of a change in technology or structure may be more threatening.Judge, T. A., Thoresen, C. J., Pucik, V., & Welbourne, T. M. (1999).
 Managerial coping with organizational change.
 Journal of Applied Psychology, 84, 107-122; Wanberg, C. R., & Banas, J. T. (2000).
 Predictors and outcomes of openness to changes in a reorganizing workplace.
 Journal of Applied Psychology, 85, 132-142.